doflink/auto-scale/README.md

-# Vertical scaling service
+# Scaling mechanism for Open-Stack
-Auto-scaling mechanism for applications deployed on Open-Stack based cloud (Cloud&Heat)
+Auto-scaling mechanism for applications deployed on Open-Stack based cloud

 ###What is this repository for? ###
 * Auto-scaling mechanism for LEADS project.